oikonomopo/electron-deep-linking-mac-win/README.md

 **Clone and run for a quick way to see electron-deep-linking-osx in action.**

+Open app and pass parameters with Deep-Linking using Electron (OSX).
+For example, open Safari browser, enter ```myapp://param``` at address bar.
+Then 'electron-deep-linking-osx' app will start!

+*In first instance app can't read custom url protocol.
+If app is opened already, every custom url protocol is passed!

-Open app and pass parameters with Deep-Linking using Electron (OSX) This is based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.
+This is based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation, then followed [‘electron-builder’ quick-setup-guide](https://github.com/electron-userland/electron-builder#quick-setup-guide) to produce mac installer

 A basic Electron application needs just these files: